-Office location: TBA
+Office hours: TBA

-Office hours: Monday, Wednesday, 12:00 - 1:00 Email address: Timothy-Pearson@redwoods.edu
+Email address: Timothy-Pearson@redwoods.edu

 Catalog Description

 An introduction to the fundamental theories and techniques of public speaking stressing audience analysis, logical organization, and support of ideas.
 Students will analyze and research issues and will construct and deliver informative and persuasive speeches on topics of current concern.